Engineering-Research-and-Development/true-connector/doc/advanced-configuration.md

 Provide passwords when prompted.\
 Change alias to desired value.

-Once you have p12 file, you can use it as is in TRUEConnector, or you can convert it to jks with:
+Once you have p12 file, you can use it as is in TRUE Connector, or you can convert it to jks with:

 ```
 keytool -importkeystore -srckeystore certificate.p12 -srcstoretype pkcs12 -destkeystore cert.jks